Amway North America: Business model

 Quixtar relies primarily on person-to-person referral rather than advertisements for the sale of products; however, Quixtar announced the launch of a multimillion-dollar ad campaign in 2012.
 A large part of the marketing budget is spent on paying bonuses to distributors.
-IBOs were paid more than $370.1 million in bonuses and incentives in the fiscal year 2006.
+Independent Business Owners (IBOs) were paid more than $370.1 million in bonuses and incentives in the fiscal year 2006.
 Bonuses are paid for individual sales and sales generated by people one sponsor but not for sponsoring itself.

-In 2001, after the majority of Amway Independent Business Owners (IBOs) had transferred to the new company, Quixtar completely replaced Amway as the marketing venture for Amway/Alticor products in North American regions.
+In 2001, after the majority of Amway IBOs had transferred to the new company, Quixtar completely replaced Amway as the marketing venture for Amway/Alticor products in North American regions.
 The Quixtar business model differs from the earlier Amway business model in many aspects, such as the way distribution is performed as well as the products and services offered through partner stores.
 Rather than ordering a product from a distributor who delivers them in person, Quixtar customers can place orders online and have the products shipped to them directly.
 In mid-2007, however, Quixtar announced they were phasing back in the Amway name over two years and discarding the Quixtar name.
 Along with the re-branding campaign, Amway Global is investing over 580 million dollars into both increased compensation for IBOs and extensive advertising of the new brand name.

 Individuals may buy products through Quixtar's web site with a referral number from an IBO.
 Quixtar also gives IBOs the option to create free personal websites that can be personalized to focus on health, beauty, health and beauty, and/or gift and incentive products.
 The referring IBO then receives the retail/wholesale profit (usually 30%), and a percentage ("bonus") of the cost of the sold goods (from 3% up to 31% depending on total PV generated), with Quixtar-exclusive products yielding a higher bonus per dollar in Point Value and Business Value (PV/BV).
 Quixtar offers a wide range of products for its IBOs to purchase for personal use and/or to sell to customers through Quixtar.com and IBO personal e-commerce sites.

 IBOs pay a registration fee and build their businesses through retail sales to customers, referring business to Quixtar.com, and by helping other IBOs build similar businesses.
 Their earnings are based on their business's sales and the volume of sales and purchases of IBOs registered by them.